Jamie-Cheung/DyArtbank/README.md

 A more comprehensive list of command arguments is shown in `train.sh`

-You also can download our pre-trained model from https://pan.quark.cn/s/71aa26c4d241
+You also can download our pre-trained model from https://pan.quark.cn/s/71aa26c4d241 or https://huggingface.co/zhangzhanjay/DyArtbank/tree/main

 ### Generate random style images